 The result is a much more streamlined process to ensure that vendors can securely access Vendorful and be responsive to buyers.

 In January, at the request of a customer, we expanded the concept of a Business Unit so that it functions as more than a label.
 Now, vendors and contracts — in addition to RFX — can be associated the specific business units.
 The other major change here is that users, too, can be associated with business units.

 Putting this all together, organizations now have more ways to gate stakeholder access to contract and vendor data.
 Want someone in HR to see the data of the HR vendors, but not have visibility into vendors for the legal department?
 Easy peasy.
 Here's how to give a user access to a business unit:

 The Sourcing Pipeline module is being rapidly adopted by our customers.
 One of the pieces of feedback we received was that it would be helpful if notifications were sent when large projects were scheduled or significant savings were realized.
 To accommodate this, we built a global threshold-based notification system.
 An organizational admin can configure Vendorful to send notifications tied to specific thresholds.

 Since the earliest days of Vendorful, we've had graphs in place to help visually explain the results of a sourcing event.
 In our view, the look had gotten a bit stale.
 A little pixie dust and poof!
 New graphs!
 (We also improved the individual vendor response pages, but that screenshot is less interesting to look at.)

 We like our users, we really do!
 So why were we YELLING at them with an all-caps Nav Bar?
 Problem solved.
 We now make liberal use of lower-case letters and improved the use of space.

 Want to check out these new features?
 Sign up for a Vendorful demo.

 Interested in being the first to know about new Vendorful features or just want to keep up on procurement news?
-Subscribe to the blog!
+Check out the blog!